 Reflecting on successes, rather than focusing on what didn’t go so well, can be really helpful for lifting your spirits and reminding yourself of all the great things you are achieving.
-It’s why I encourage photographers in my Facebook group to celebrate their wins on the ‘Saturday Celebrations’ thread too.
+It’s why I encourage photographers to celebrate their wins in my Facebook group regularly too.

 Even if things aren’t going brilliantly in business for you right now, I’m sure there’s something (however small) that you could find to celebrate every single day.